nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_architecture_memory.rst

    1024 KB

 Access control
-   The Application Core and the Radio Core have read and write access to their assigned non-volatile data regions.
+   The application core and the radio core have read and write access to their assigned non-volatile data regions.
    The non-volatile data region assigned to the core having TrustZone disabled is marked as Secure, while the non-volatile data region assigned to the core having TrustZone enabled is marked as Non-Secure.

-   If code or data for the Application Core is placed in MRAM_11, the Application Core has *read and execute* access to this partition.
+   If code or data for the application core is placed in MRAM_11, the application core has *read and execute* access to this partition.
    This access can be configured as follows:

    * Default configuration, in which all the application code and data is placed in MRAM_10.